 A court might decide to revoke or significantly reduce a parent’s custodial rights if these (or other) factors might pose a threat to a child.
 The evidence doesn’t have to be overwhelming.
 A San Diego family law judge must simply determine that “granting custody to a parent would be detrimental to the child and that granting custody to the nonparent is required to serve the best interest of the child.”

 Finding that a particular custody arrangement doesn’t automatically mean that a parent is unfit.
 It simply means that, because of specific factors, allowing a parent to have custody at this point in time will not be what’s best for the child.
 Like all other family law decisions handed down by a court, child custody orders can be modified if circumstances change in the future.
+If you’re seeking to modify an existing order, contact a San Diego child custody attorney at Sachdev Legal Group, APC today.

 Child custody can be complicated.
 Here are the basic terms you need to know and understand.